AjjMC/ajjgui/README.md

 * Ability to create advanced GUIs in vanilla Minecraft
 * Very quick and easy to use, and completely in-game
+* Very robust to different user behaviors, without interfering with inventory items
 * Works for both singleplayer and multiplayer
-* Very robust to different user behaviors

 ## Downloading and Installing